SimoneCorazza/Engine3D/README.md

 * [FreeType](https://www.freetype.org/) To render glyphs.
 * [GLM](https://glm.g-truc.net) To simplify math.

-There are two top level filters (folders):
+The project is composed by those filters:
 1. `Engine` The rendering engine.
+2. `Shaders` Shaders used in the engine.
+3. `Resources` Resources used in the test game.
-2. `TestGame` A scene to test the rendering engine and it's performance.
+4. `TestGame` A scene to test the rendering engine and it's performance.

 ### EngineEditor